drupalprojects/mutual_credit/README.txt

 It should be possible to filter the ads according to whether they are goods or services (goods will always have a one off price), what category they belong in (such as household, equipment hire, care), and whether they are offers or wants.
 It is also useful to be able to order them according to the balance of the members, so as to stimulate trading with the people that need it.
 Volunteer recognition system

-Some would view it as a currency, but there is a kind of volunteering recognition system (currently at version 0.5).
-The idea is that a committee member will post a volunteer request to do a specific task.
-A member will pledge to do it, and a committee member will mark it completed.
-Whereupon the volunteer 'owns' that task and a kudos counter in his profile is incremented.

 ***********************